 Of course, if voters witness something egregious, the fastest way to make a real impact is likely to call the local leaders of the opposition party.
 They have lawyers on call for just this kind of situation.

-7 Responses to “Pennsylvania Dreamin’ on Such a Summer’s Day”
+8 thoughts on “Pennsylvania Dreamin’ on Such a Summer’s Day”